 This is a valuable example that shows how the mistake of an earlier scholar led the later ones to greater mistakes.

-Consequently, those who are able to fast are also required to pay the ‘fitra’ in order to ransom the deficiencies they may have caused to their fasts.
+Consequently, those who are able to fast, either poor or rich, are also required to pay the ‘fitra’ in order to ransom the deficiencies they may have caused to their fasts.
 Those who are poor may give away the fitra they have received.
 So, everybody can have the chance to experience the joy of doing charity.

 Abu Hayyan Muhammad ibn Yusuf al-Gharnati al-Andalusi, (654 – 754 h.), al-Bahr al-Muhit fi al-Tafsir, Beirut 1412/1992, v.
 II, p.
 189.